 Eligible Seed Stage startups with less than $2M in funding can qualify for 90% off of HubSpot products, as well as access to special startup support and strategy.

 Eligible Series A funded startups can get 50% off of HubSpot products, along with executive mentorship to help you grow your business.

-Even though HubSpot isn’t packing the price and isn’t known for major discounts, there is some room to negotiate – especially if you have a sizeable database or you’re looking at add on products.
-As long as you’re fair and everyone wins, there’s nothing wrong with negotiating the price 5-10% off of list.
+Even though HubSpot isn’t packing the price and isn’t known for major discounts, it’s always ok to ask for a break – especially if you have a sizable database or you’re looking at add on products.
+As long as you’re fair and everyone wins, there’s nothing wrong asking for a small percentage discount off of list price.

 Leverage Good Timing

-Just like many companies, there are times when HubSpot is extra motivated to make a deal.
-The end of a month, quarter, or year are especially great times, since sales reps and the organization at large is working hard to make quota.
+With any company, there are times when they are extra motivated to make a deal.
+The end of a month, quarter, or year are especially great times, since sales reps and organizations at large are working hard to make quota.

 Negotiate Free Add On Products

 HubSpot is much more likely to throw in add-on products than to outright discount.
 In fact, check out the full Growth Suite, which boasts savings of 25%.

 It’s a good deal for them, since they’re driving product adoption, and they will have the opportunity to make good on the freebie down the road, come renewal time.
 So if you’re interested in Sales Pro, Service Pro, or Premium Reports, ask them to throw it in at the end.
 The worst thing they can do is say no.